-Members of the James Caird Society and Shackleton fans on both sides of the Atlantic and both North and South will remember the unalloyed kindness and enthusiasm with which Harding, whose enthusiasm for Shackleton was unquenchable, recruited countless new members at home and abroad.
-He kept in touch with many of them personally, ensuring they were informed, eagerly debriefing them of Shackleton news and details, and taking immense pains in dealing rapidly and efficiently with every possible enquiry, idea or request for Shackleton information.
+Harding will always be remembered for his unalloyed kindness and the enthusiasm with which he recruited countless new members at home and abroad.
+He kept in touch with many of them personally, ensuring they were informed, eagerly debriefing them of Shackleton news and details, and taking immense pains in dealing rapidly and efficiently with every request for Shackleton information.